Updated May 2025

 NPM Scripts

-When you are working on the library you may want to run the showcase to immediately see the changes.
-As the showcase app depends on the built version of the library and not directly on the source, you need to make sure that the library is built before running the app with ng serve.
-Whenever you make a change, you should rebuild the library.
+When working on the library, you might want to run the showcase app to see changes immediately.
+Since the app depends on the built version of the library, you need to ensure the library is built before running the app with ng serve

 That's why we need to install three additional packages: